shaimaa-hshalaby/Angular_Guide/03-Components and databinding/README.md

 3. run the application, and navigate to http://localhost:4200/.

-4. and observe the style difference between the heading written inside the *ViewEncapsulationShadowDomComponent* and the heading written outside it.
+4. observe the style difference between the heading h2 written inside the *ViewEncapsulationShadowDomComponent* and the heading h2 written outside it.

     ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/9b517b4f-72c0-4101-864f-06be7bc31ee7)

-5. If you use the browser developer tool, you can observe that the angular added the heading tag <h2> which is written inside the component under a #shadow-root element which encapsulates the styles and prevent them from leaking out. (this depends on the native ShadowDOM APIs)
+5. If you use the browser developer tool, you can observe that the angular added the heading tag h2 that is written inside the component under a **#shadow-root** element which encapsulates the styles and prevent them from leaking out. (this depends on the native ShadowDOM APIs)

    ![image](https://github.com/shaimaa-hshalaby/Angular_Guide/assets/3264417/72599eb7-94e1-422e-a25d-bede5fcd4f2a)